vaperion/blade/README.md

         // If you couldn't parse their input, you can check if the argument is optional: if (arg.getParameter().ignoreFailedArgumentParse()) {
-            // If it is, you can return null to use the default value return null;
+            // If it is, you can return null return null;
         } else {
             // If it isn't, you can throw an exception to show a custom message